 Most of our customers schedule their 360° (Performance) Reviews for the second and fourth quarter of the calendar year and make sure everyone in the company gets feedback during those times.

-Sometimes, that not feasible for some teams.
+Sometimes, that is not feasible for some teams.
 In this case simply set up a second cycle for those teams, e.g. in Q1 of the following year instead of Q4.

 Automated probation period feedback

 Of course, managers shouldn’t only check-in with and give feedback to their employees during their probation period and 360° (Performance) Reviews.
 That’s why Leapsome’s Instant Feedback and Meeting modules complement the Review and Goal modules.
-In addition to the bi-annual 360° (Performance) Reviews managers should ideally have weekly or bi-weekly 1:1s with their direct reports that focus on goal progress and roadblocks, coaching, feedback and overall sentiments.
+In addition to the bi-annual 360° (Performance) Reviews managers should ideally have weekly or bi-weekly 1:1s with their direct reports that focus on goal progress and roadblocks, coaching, feedback, and overall sentiments.